-In the template world of AnQi CMS, flexibly handling strings is an indispensable skill for building dynamic web pages.
-Among them,addfilters andstringformatFilters can help us concatenate or combine strings, but their design philosophy and applicable scenarios have obvious differences.Understanding these differences allows us to make more informed choices when developing templates and write more efficient, more readable code.
+In the world of Anqi CMS templates, flexibly handling strings is an indispensable skill for building dynamic web pages.
+Among them,addFilters andstringformatFilters can help us concatenate or combine strings, but their design philosophy and applicable scenarios have obvious differences.Understanding these differences enables us to make wiser choices when developing templates, and write more efficient, readable code.

 addFilter: A concise and intuitive concatenation tool

 One of its major features is its handling of different data types.
-WhenaddThe filter tries to concatenate two values and will attempt type conversion as much as possible.If both are numbers, it will perform mathematical addition; if at least one is a string, it will try to convert the other value to a string and then perform string concatenation.This flexible automatic conversion mechanism makes it very "tolerant" when handling some mixed type data.For example, you can concatenate a number with a string, and it will naturally convert the number to a string before connecting.nilornothingSuch a null value, it will usually treat it as zero (in the numerical context) or an empty string (in the string context), and then continue the operation, which can avoid template rendering interruption in some scenarios.
+WhenaddThe filter tries to concatenate two values and will try to perform type conversion.If both are numbers, it will perform mathematical addition; if at least one is a string, it will try to convert the other value to a string and then concatenate it as a string.This flexible automatic conversion mechanism makes it very "tolerant" when handling some mixed type data.For example, you can concatenate a number with a string, and it will naturally convert the number to a string before connecting.If conversion fails or encountersnilornothingSuch a null value, it will usually treat it as zero (in the context of numbers) or an empty string (in the context of strings), and then continue the operation, which can avoid template rendering interruption in some cases.

 {{ "欢迎,"|add:userName }} {# 结果:欢迎,张三 #}